Field Guide

 "What About...?"

-What if I do a task 'better' or 'more thoroughly' than my partner would?
+I do the task more thoroughly than my partner would.

 Takes about 30 minutesAll data stays private in your browser